Kalsoom08/Kalsoom08/README.md

 - 👋 Hi, I’m @Kalsoom08
-- 🌱 I’m currently learning Web & Mobile App Development
+- 🌱 I’m currently learning Web Development
 - 📫 How to reach me :kalsoomyousafzai20@gmail.com
 - 😄 Pronouns: She
-- ⚡ Fun fact: ...

 <!---
 Kalsoom08/Kalsoom08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.